What to Do Once You Find an Idea for an App? [Essential Answers]

 Because no one will pay for a product that does not have some unique to offer.

-This means that when you move ahead from I have an idea for an app where do I start, you need to start thinking about two things:
+This means that when you move ahead from an app idea to a vision, you think where to start.
+This is when you need to start thinking about two things:

 - How to build a great product?
 (We will cover this later in the guide)

 - Who can help me build it from scratch?